chef/automate/components/docs-chef-io/content/automate/ha_backup_restore.md

 ## What are Chef Automate High Availability (HA) Backups?

 The Elastic Search, Postgres, and Chef Automate Server data and configurations can be backed up manually.
-There is no automated backup procedure built-in Chef Automate CLI that periodically backups the data.
+The built-in Chef Automate CLI has no automated backup procedure that periodically backups the data.

 ## Backup Types